Baker Collins & Co. | Commercial Lending logo

 • Provides free educational resources for realtors, indicating collaborative approach and market transparency

-• Multiple client testimonials specifically mention fast closes and competitive rates relative to other hard money lenders
+• Multiple client testimonials specifically mention fast closes and rate claims to verify relative to other hard money lenders

 • Direct contact channels (phone: 866-781-9235, email: loans@bakercollins.com) provide clear communication access